Sequential Decision Analytics for Supply Chain

 Everything you need to make a decision at time t.
 In supply chain:

-- Belief state (Bt) — Calibrated confidence intervals, agent confidence scores, uncertainty calibration
+- Belief state (Bt), Calibrated likelihood intervals, agent likelihood scores, uncertainty calibration

 2. Decision (xt)